lucaschirruINAF/SRT-Documentation/antenna.rst

 6          RHCP          $C_2$         -7.114e-5 ± 1.759e-5               -0.000132548 ± 6.20251e-05          -0.000135688 ± 5.57525e-05
 ========== ============= ============= ================================== =================================== ===================================

-For the observations performed unitl 2022, where the receiver was equipped with old LNAs, the gain curve parameters corresponding to the Feed 0 are listed in the following table:
+For the observations performed unitl 2022, where the receiver was equipped with old cryogenic LNAs, the gain curve parameters corresponding to the Feed 0 are listed in the following table:

 ========== ================================== ==================================
 Parameter  25.5 GHz [K/Jy] until 2018 (*)     20 GHz [K/Jy] until 2022 (**)